sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 ## Bot Framework V4

-This lab's bot uses framework V4, a complete re-write of the framework with new concepts, terminology, documentation, and architecture.
-BFv4 SDK is open source and available for JavaScript, C#, Python and Java.
+This lab's bot uses the Microsoft Bot Framework (V4), an open-source SDK available in Node.js, C#, Python and Java.

-The concept of the bot as a single code base which is published to multiple channels (Skype, Cortana, Facebook etc) remains the same.
-The Azure Bot Service idea also remains the same, an Azure web APP to host the bot server-side service.
-The code architecture key concepts are:
+You can use the Microsoft Bot Framework to create a single code base to deploy with Azure Bot Service, which allows you to surface your bot on many channels (Skype, Cortana, Facebook, etc).
+The key concepts to know for this lab includes:

-+ **Adapter:** It is the orchestrator for the bot, routing incoming and outgoing communication and authentication.
-For any interaction, it creates a `TurnContext` object and passes it to he bot application logic.
++ **Adapter:** The Bot orchestrator, routing incoming and outgoing communication and authentication.
+For any interaction, it creates a `TurnContext` object and passes it to the bot application logic

-+ **Middleware:** the pipeline between the adapter and the bot code.
-It handles the bot state.
++ **Middleware:** The pipeline between the adapter and the bot code.
+It can be used to manage bot state

 + **Turn:** It is the action of the `TurnContext`been received by the bot.
-Normally there will be some processing and the bot will answer back to the user.
+Normally there will be some processing and the bot will answer back to the user

-+ **Dialog and Conversations:** The way conversation flows through the bot has changed significantly compared to BFv3.
-Key docs include Manage conversation flow with dialogs and Create modular bot logic with a dialog container.
-These are some of the key concepts:
++ **Dialog and Conversations:** The way conversation flows through the bot.
+Some of the key elements are:

-  + `Dialog`: simple turn interactions.
+  + `Dialog`: Simple turn interactions.
 Dialogs receive input from state or `OnTurn` function
   + `Prompt`: Dialog intent to capture and verify data from the bot user
-  + `DialogContainer`: a collection of dialogs and prompts, executed in `WaterfallStep` sequency
+  + `DialogContainer`: Collection of dialogs and prompts, executed in `WaterfallStep` sequency
   + `DialogSet`: Can contain dialogs, prompts and dialog containers.
-Used for menus.
-Also kown as "root dialog"
+Used for menus
-  + `WaterfallStep`: the most granular action in the conversation.
+  + `WaterfallStep`: The most granular action in the conversation.

 + **State:** Stores data relating to either the conversation or the user.
 State is a middleware component.
 Available storage layers are Memory (data is cleared each time the bot is restarted), Blob Storage and CosmosDB. **State management** automates the reading and writing of your bot's state to the underlying storage layer.